How we test antivirus and security software

 - Pricing

-Below you’ll find detailed explanations of the methodologies we use, how we gather data, and how we check and test each area.
+Below, you’ll find detailed explanations of our methodologies, how we gather data, and how we check and test each area.

 Why trust Cybernews?

-With many comparison and review sites online, it can be hard to find a trusted source of the most recent information.
+With many comparison and review sites online, finding a trusted source of the most recent information can be challenging.
 Our researchers maintain transparency, clearly outlining the criteria, methodology, and sources used.
 All affiliations are disclosed upfront to uphold transparency and accountability.
 The Cybernews team comprises seasoned professionals with vast experience in cybersecurity, software testing, and information technology.

-We conduct reviews independently, free from undue influence or bias from external parties, ensuring impartial assessments of various security software.
-Our evaluations are based on objective criteria and empirical evidence rather than subjective opinions or personal preferences.
+We conduct reviews independently, and evaluations are based on objective criteria and empirical evidence rather than subjective opinions or personal preferences.

 We follow strict testing protocols covering performance, security, usability, and value for money.
 Our methodologies are designed to provide a comprehensive assessment of all product’s capabilities.